At AVLF, our staff commits each and every day to bringing equal justice to all Atlantans.

 Jill Schirling-Allison Community Advocate, Social Work & Advocacy Program

-Jill Schirling-Allison graduated from Kennesaw State University with a degree in human services.
-Jill has been working in the domestic violence/sexual assault field for over ten years, in several counties including Fulton, Gwinnett, Cobb, Douglas and Paulding.
-Jill also has experience working with clients to regain custody of children removed by the DFACS system.
-Jill Schirling-Allison latest role was as the Managing Legal Advocate for the Partnership Against Domestic Violence in Fulton, where she co-ran the Safe Families office in the Fulton County Courthouse.
-Jill is also the former Co-chair of the Fulton County family Violence Task Force.
+Jill graduated from Kennesaw State University with a bachelor’s degree in Human Services and is currently pursuing a master’s degree at the University of Georgia.
+Jill’s latest role was as the Managing Legal Advocate for the Partnership Against Domestic, where she co-ran the Safe Families office.
+Jill is also the former co-chair of the Fulton County Task Force.

 Sonya Humphries Director of Community Support and Partnership